Norske Tog Class 93: History

 In 2016 the trains changed to public owned Norske tog, that let rolling stock to public service operators.
 In a tendering process the network 2 north between Oslo and Bodø changed in June 2020 from the operator Vy to SJ Norge.
 The new operator rent 13 Class 93 from Norske tog AS to operating the network.
 For the eight-year contract the trains get a new Design with "Nord" branding.

+In 2022 Norske Tog starting a tendering process for replacement or removal of tilting system.
+The operator have technical errors and lack of parts.

 Specifications

 The Class 93 is a double-car diesel multiple unit with a built-in tilting mechanism (called ContRoll by Bombardier) to allow faster speeds on conventional track.
 A double-car is 38.21 m long, 2.92 m wide and 3.97 m high.
 Empty weight is 77 t.
 The body is built in modular stainless steel, with the bottom, sides and top bolted together.

 There are two Cummins N14E-R diesel engines, with a combined power of 612 kW.
 The displacement is 14 L; full power is achieved at 1,500 revolutions per minute.
 There is a five-stage gear box, and a fuel capacity of two tanks each of 1140 L. There are three bogies (sets of wheels), of which the ends are powered.
 Maximum speed is 140 km/h.
 The tilting mechanism allows 5 degree tilting of the entire frame.

 The interior is in red and wood.
 The central part, including both doors on each side, are on a low-floor section, while the area at the front is higher.
 The original seating configuration was for 88 seats, but due to customer complaints about lack of seat pitch, NSB has reconfigured the trains in 2006 to 76 seats.
 Trains are equipped with vending machines for simple refreshments.
 Garbage is recycled in three categories.